smartlook/smartlook-relay-proxy/README.md

 # Smartlook Relay Proxy

-This service relays HTTP requests from your subdomain to Smartlook's recording domains, allowing you to bypass potential browser settings or extensions used by your visitors configured to limit data capture.
+The Smartlook relay proxy relays HTTP requests from your subdomain to Smartlook's recording domains, allow you to bypass potential browser settings or extensions configured to limit data capture.

 > **Note**
 > Only web recording is currently supported.